-Police capture Salt Lake City murder suspect, charged with using car to run down, kill scooter driver | Gephardt Daily
+Police capture Salt Lake City murder suspect accused of using car to run down, kill scooter driver | Gephardt Daily

 “SLCPD SWAT officers safely took Boyatt into custody without incident.
 Officers processed the location where SWAT officers took Boyatt into custody for evidence.”

-Boyatt was charged on suspicion of:
+Boyatt was arrested on suspicion of:

 - Murder, a first-degree felony